 At this point, it’s time to start developing your optimized product roadmap!

 Based on the analysis of your portfolio matrix and where each product lies, your brand is in a position to develop a plan for future business objectives.
-In this stage, you’ll identify which current products should have prioritization, and which new product innovations you’ll plan to develop as part of the roadmap for a certain timeframe.
+In this stage, you’ll identify which current products should be prioritized and which new product innovations you’ll plan to develop as part of the roadmap for a certain timeframe.
+This product roadmap will serve as a guiding template to base all product decision-making around.

 6. Measure and iterate